cs161-staff/textbook/crypto/intro.md

 Alice is sending.

 In the symmetric-key setting, _message authentication codes (MACs)_ provide integrity and authenticity.
-Alice uses her secret key to generate a MAC on her message, and Bob uses the same secret key verify the MAC.
+Alice uses the shared secret key to generate a MAC on her message, and Bob uses the same secret key to verify the MAC.
 If the MAC is valid, then Bob can be confident that no attacker modified the message, and the message actually came from Alice.